shirishinamdar/shirishinamdar.github.io/_posts/2026-05-09-ufw-firewall-ubuntu.md

 title: "UFW Host-Based Firewall on Kali Linux"
 date: 2026-05-09 18:54:00 -0400
 categories: [Network Security, Firewalls]
-tags: [UFW, Firewall, iptables, Kali Linux, Endpoint Hardening, Lab]
+tags: [UFW, Firewall, iptables, Kali Linux, Endpoint Hardening, Project]
 description: Installing UFW on Kali Linux, setting a default-deny ingress policy, allowing specific services, and confirming how the friendly UFW syntax maps down to the iptables INPUT chain underneath.
 image:
   path: /assets/img/blog/ufw-firewall-ubuntu/image1.png
   alt: "Verifying the installed UFW version on Kali Linux."
 ---

 UFW exists because `iptables` is powerful but unreadable.
-If you've ever stared at a chain of `-A INPUT -p tcp --dport 22 -j ACCEPT` rules and wished they read like English, UFW is the answer — a frontend that compiles `ufw allow ssh` down to the same kernel firewall rule, just without the line noise.
+If you've ever stared at a chain of `-A INPUT -p tcp --dport 22 -j ACCEPT` rules and wished they read like English, UFW is the answer, a frontend that compiles `ufw allow ssh` down to the same kernel firewall rule, just without the line noise.

 This post is my walkthrough of setting up UFW on Kali Linux as a host-based firewall: enforcing default-deny ingress, writing explicit allow rules for the services I actually want exposed, and confirming each friendly command translates into the underlying `iptables` chain I expect.